webby-the-dev/webby-the-dev/README.md

 # Hi! 👋

-I'm Webby ([@webby-the-dev](https://twitter.com/webby_the_dev)), front-end and web3 developer with about 10 years of experience in the software engineering field, 2 of which are in the web3 industry.
+I'm Webby ([@webby-the-dev](https://twitter.com/webby_the_dev)), full-stack and web3 developer with about 10 years of experience in the software engineering field, 2 of which are in the web3 industry.
 Currently, I'm on the lookout for new projects and opportunities.

 ❗️ Most of my recent projects are under non-disclosure agreements or housed in private repositories, limiting what I can publicly share.
 However, I can provide some specific sections of the code I've authored.